Does the thought of writing a business plan make you wince?

 Finding time to write is difficult enough, but your business won’t run itself.
 You need to schedule time and resources for both the writing side of your business and the marketing side (and then squeeze in family and personal commitments, too 😉 ).
 How much time, money and other resources are you prepared to realistically commit?

 Designing, organizing and implementing a book launch action plan is not easy.
 There are a lot of moving parts, so it requires the careful preparation (and execution) of just the right mix of launch activities to propel your new book out into the world.
 Layered launch strategies (where you use the momentum from one launch to boost the next) can create urgency and excitement, and further establish your brand, message and authority.
 What actions will you take to leverage the assets and relationships you’ve established through your marketing activities to promote an upcoming book?

-Related Content: The Book Launch Toolkit
+Related Content: Launch Strategy for Authors

 1. Monthly Expenses